dapr/quickstarts/secretstore/README.md

 The first thing you need is an RBAC enabled Kubernetes cluster.
 This could be running on your machine using Minikube, or it could be a fully-fledged cluser in Azure using [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/).

 Once you have a cluster, follow the steps below to deploy Dapr to it.
-For more details, look [here](https://docs.dapr.io/getting-started/install-dapr/#install-dapr-on-a-kubernetes-cluster)
+For more details, see [Deploy Dapr on a Kubernetes cluster](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/).

 > Please note, the CLI will install to the dapr-system namespace by default.
 If this namespace does not exist, the CLI will create it.
 > If you need to deploy to a different namespace, you can use ```-n mynamespace```.
-See [Deploy Dapr on a Kubernetes cluster](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/) for more info.

 ```
 dapr init --kubernetes --wait